Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 ### The CRAAP test [ꜛ](#table-of-contents)
 ---
 \
-The CRAAP test is used to evalute the credibility of secondary research.
+The CRAAP test is used to evaluate the credibility of secondary research.
 That is, research not conducted through testing, modelling, and experimentation.

 #### Components [[7]](https://library.csuchico.edu/sites/default/files/craap-test.pdf)
 CRAAP is an acronym, which makes the test easy to memory and apply: